syncfusion-content/blazor-docs/blazor/diagram/layout/organizational-chart.md

 # Organizational Chart in Blazor Diagram Component

 An organizational chart is a diagram that displays the structure of an organization and relationships.
 To create an organizational chart, the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html#Syncfusion_Blazor_Diagrams_DiagramLayout_Type) of layout should be set as an `OrganizationalChart`.

+> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/layout/organizational-chart)

 The following code example illustrates how to create an organizational chart.